AndreaZoccatelli/okgv/README.md

 okgv keeps the decision in the loop on purpose.
 Before a candidate is submitted, `similar` returns the nearest existing entries **with their full content**, not just a score.
 So "too similar" becomes "too similar *to this specific entry*," and the agent can generate deliberately away from it.
 A collision stops being a dead end and becomes direction for the next generation.

-This is a real trade-off.
 A threshold is cheaper and deterministic, and for filtering a fixed corpus it is the right tool.
 But when the goal is to *generate* a balanced, diverse dataset, what matters is filling the gaps, and that needs feedback the agent can act on.
 Showing it the nearest existing entry turns each near-miss into a more informed next attempt.
-That feedback is the point, and a bare threshold discards it.

 ## Quickstart